tamran/Team-Hydra-II/README.md

   - /api/measurement/:trialName
     - `POST` Saves the data stored in the request body to a new measurement in the specified :trialName
       - When the measurement has been posted to the database, the server notifies the web client that a new measurement has been placed in the database

+__NOTE__ that there are two different types of routes - ReactRouter routes, and routes that the server accepts.
+For example, there are `/experiment` and `/data` ReactRouter routes that appear when navigating to different tabs on the website.
+However, reloading the webpage at these routes will result in a _Cannot GET /ROUTE_NAME_.
+This is because these are client-side routes only, and thus do not exist on the server side.
+I am currently working on a way around this, so that reloading the webpage at one of these routes does not result in the _Cannot GET_ message.

 ## To setup the Feather communication in Arduino